-Tire Pressure Monitoring System
+TPMS Tire Pressure Monitoring System

-The system includes a receiver located inside the BCM or keyless entry system, and an amber warning lamp.
-The sensors send a RF signal to the receiver including information like sensor id's and air pressure at regular intervals.
+The system includes a receiver located inside the BCM or keyless entry system and an amber warning lamp.
+The sensors send an RF signal to the receiver including information like sensor ID's and air pressures at regular intervals.